PirateforFreedom/TypeAgent/README.md

-## If you are interested in business cooperation or anything else, please make a issues
+<span style="color:red;">If you are interested in business cooperation or anything else, please make a issues > </span>

 <p align="center">
   <img src="./assets/logotest5.png" alt="TypeAgent logo"></a>